 The first step when starting a clothing line is to thoroughly research your market.
 Find out who your competitors are; analyze their logos and slogans and try to determine what makes their business so successful.
 Google their products and read customer reviews.
 What makes each of these companies alike?
 In what ways does each one stand out?
 Your goal here is to find something that they don’t offer, a missing design piece that your small business can fill.

 Next find a specific target audience for your clothing and focus in on it.
 Refine your message to appeal to them.
 In doing this, it’s helpful to think of your brand as a person with unique characteristics that stand out from the crowd.

 There are several methods for determining price points for clothing in this business.
 One popular way is the Keystone Markup Method.

 To use this method, begin with the cost of making the clothing item.
 To figure out what this number is, you will have to add up your costs for the following:

 Multiply that number by two to get a wholesale price.
 Then multiply that number by two for the retail price.
 In some cases, you might have to multiply by 2.5 to cover taxes.

-This is a basic business strategy which is easy to use.
+This is a basic business strategy that is easy to use.

-Other methods, such as absorption pricing or backwards pricing, are also viable, but a bit more complex.
+Other methods, such as absorption pricing or backward pricing, are also viable, but a bit more complex.

 Is there an app where you can design your own clothes?

-There are several apps which may be helpful to you in the design process for your clothing business.
+There are several apps that may be helpful to you in the design process for your clothing business.